Prevent Seawater Corrosion

 This cost-effective process begins with investment casting.
-We take your design in all its complexity and create an exact wax copy through injection molding.
+We take your design in all its complexity and create an exact wax copy through injection molding or 3D Printing.
 From there, we coat the wax in a ceramic shell, remove the wax, and fill the shell with molten titanium.
 Once cooled and removed from the ceramic – combined with additional post-cast processing – your cast titanium component is ready for its first quality inspection.

 When designing components for deep subsea operations, two primary concerns that are likely in the forefront of your mind are 1) casting voids and 2) maintaining tight tolerances.
 At FSPT, we address and resolve both concerns.
-Trust us, titanium investment casting is the only thing we do, and we do it very well.
 We are ISO 9001 certified, NORSOK compliant, and adhere to strict ASTM and ASME manufacturing process and inspection standards.

-Up to this point, our castings hold tolerances of approximately 0.010” – 0.015” tolerance; but remember our process is near-net casting.
-The cast titanium is just about what you need, but we offer you the option to take your product through a final machining process to achieve even greater precision if required.
+Up to this point, our castings can hold very good tolerances but we offer you the option to take your product through final machining to achieve even greater precision if required.
 As you can see, throughout the entirety of your project, FSPT holds itself to extremely high quality standards.

 Titanium Castings in Oil & Gas Exploration